luispuerto/luispuerto-net/_posts/2018-01-18-convert-you-pi-in-an-airplay-receiver.md

   </p>
 </div>

 If you try to use your Pi as a AirPort Express right away you probably going find out that the sound quality leaves a lot to be desired –very low and quite distorted.
-However, you can do some tune-ups in the settings to improve this, but don&#8217;t thing we are going to be able to make it sound like a real AirPort Express.
+However, you can do some tune-ups in the settings to improve this, but don't thing we are going to be able to make it sound like a real AirPort Express.

 ## Update Raspberry Pi Firmware